STPA-driven Multilevel Runtime Monitoring for In-time Hazard Detection: Monitoring an AEB Controller

 \textbf{Control Structure Diagram.}\quad The STPA control structure diagram shows all the components in the AEB system along with vehicle dynamics and environmental factors.
 It is a hierarchical control structure with a human driver at the top, brake and throttle controllers in the middle, and mechanical components such as the throttle body and brake pedal at the bottom of the diagram.

 Next, we identify UCAs $\mu$ that can occur in the AEB system.
-This step occurs after loss and hazard development because UCAs $\mu$ directly cause hazards (Fig.~\ref{De}).
-The AEB controller provides a \emph{braking} signal to the brake pedal, \texttt{AEBstatus} signal to the speed controller, and forward collision warning (FCW) to the driver (Fig.~\ref{cs}). \emph{Braking} is a deceleration signal with different levels of braking PB1, PB2, and FB (Section 3).
-The \texttt{AEBstatus} signal indicates to the speed controller if the AEB controller activates and the level of braking being applied. \texttt{AEBstatus} 1 indicates ``Partial Braking I'', \texttt{AEBstatus} 2 indicates ``Partial Braking II'', and \texttt{AEBstatus} 3 indicates ``Full Braking'', all as applied by the AEB.
-Based on the \texttt{AEBstatus}, the speed controller provides or ceases to provide an acceleration signal to the throttle.(i.e. applies or releases throttle)
+This step occurs after loss and hazard determination because UCAs $\mu$ directly cause hazards (Fig.~\ref{De}).
+The AEB controller provides a \emph{braking} signal to the brake pedal, an \texttt{AEBstatus} signal to the speed controller, and forward collision warning (FCW) to the driver (Fig.~\ref{cs}). \emph{Braking} is a deceleration signal with different braking levels PB1, PB2, and FB (Section 3).
+Whenever the AEB controller activates the brakes, the \texttt{AEBstatus} signal indicates to the speed controller the braking level applied. \texttt{AEBstatus} 1 indicates ``Partial Braking I'', \texttt{AEBstatus} 2 indicates ``Partial Braking II'', and \texttt{AEBstatus} 3 indicates ``Full Braking'', all as applied by the AEB.
+Based on the \texttt{AEBstatus}, the speed controller provides or ceases to provide an acceleration signal to the throttle.

-\textbf{Identifying Unsafe Control Actions (UCAs).}\quad Based on the control structure diagram analysis, we illustrate a subset of UCAs $u_{i} \subset \mu$ (Table~\ref{uca}).
-As an example, we state the controller constraint $\varphi_{c}$ for UCA 1: ``$SC_\mathrm{controller}^1$ ($\varphi_{c}$) AEB should provide \emph{braking} signal when MIO is approaching the Ego car and AEB detects an imminent collision [UCA 1].''
+\textbf{Identifying Unsafe Control Actions (UCAs).}\quad Based on the control structure diagram analysis, we illustrate a subset of UCAs (Table~\ref{uca}).
+As an example, we state the controller constraint $\varphi_{c}$ for UCA 1: ``$SC_\mathrm{controller}^1$ ($\varphi_{c}$) AEB must provide a \emph{braking} signal when MIO is approaching the Ego car and AEB detects an imminent collision [UCA 1].''
 Here, \emph{braking} and \emph{detection of imminent collision} are AEB's control actions.
-Analysing these control actions in situations where they can be incorrect or untimely guide designers towards finding comprehensive loss scenarios and low-level safety requirements for \emph{braking} and correct \emph{detection of imminent collision}.
+Finding incorrect or untimely control actions can guide designers towards finding comprehensive loss scenarios and low-level safety requirements for \emph{braking} and correct \emph{detection of imminent collision}.